Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Some observations for a special class of measures in

-In this article we have shown that $(S^{n-1}, C)$ is a HUP as long as the cone $C$ is not contained in the zero set of any homogeneous harmonic polynomial.
-Now, it is a naturalistic observation to consider a compact subgroup $K$ of $SO(n)$ with $K_o$ the orbit of $K$ around the origin.
-Let $\Gamma_K=K/K_o.$ We know that a unitary irreducible representation of $SO(n)$ can be decomposed into finitely many irreducible representations of $K.$ Thus, the action of the group $K$ to a spherical harmonic $Y_l$ on the unit sphere $S^{n-1}$ will recompose $Y_l$ uniquely into a finite sum of spherical harmonics.
-Therefore, it would be an interesting question to find out the possibility that $(\Gamma_K, C)$ is a HUP as long as the cone $C$ does not lay on the level surface of any $K$ - invariant homogeneous polynomial.
+In this article, we have shown that $(S^{n-1}, C)$ is a HUP as long as the cone $C$ is not contained in the zero set of any homogeneous harmonic polynomial.
+Now, it is natural to consider a compact subgroup $K$ of $SO(n)$ with $K_o$ the orbit of $K$ around the origin.
+Let $\Gamma_K=K/K_o.$ We know that a unitary irreducible representation of $SO(n)$ can be decomposed into finitely many irreducible representations of $K.$ Thus, the action of the group $K$ on a spherical harmonic $Y_l$ on the unit sphere $S^{n-1}$ will decompose $Y_l$ uniquely into a finite sum of spherical harmonics.
+Therefore, it would be an interesting question to find out the possibility that $(\Gamma_K, C)$ is a HUP as long as the cone $C$ does not recline on the level surface of any $K$ - invariant homogeneous polynomial.
 We leave this question open for the time being.

 {\bf Acknowledgements:}

 The author wishes to thank E. K. Narayanan and Rama Rawat for several fruitful discussions.
 The author would also like to gratefully acknowledge the support provided by IIT Guwahati, Government of India.